 \subsection{Geometric structures and character varieties}

-We start by introducing the general notion of locally homogeneous geometric structures on manifolds, their attendant deformation spaces, and the corresponding holonomy maps to character varieties.
-We refer to \cite{MR2827816} for a nice survey of geometric structures (also see \cite{MR1435975}, \cite{MR957518} and \cite{MR3289710}).
+We start by introducing the notion of locally homogeneous geometric structures on manifolds, their attendant deformation spaces, and the corresponding holonomy maps to character varieties.
+We refer to \cite{MR2827816} for a nice survey (also see \cite{MR1435975, MR957518, MR3289710}).